syncfusion-content/wpf-docs/wpf/SfTreeGrid/Helpers.md

 </td>
 <td>
-Gets the tree node based on the row index
+Gets the tree node based on the row index.
 </td>
 </tr>
 </table>

 ## Dispose

-This method is associated with relinquishes memory and clears all references associated with the treegrid.
-When you call this method, it releases all the reference for the treegrid.
-So, the memory it is occupying using the treegrid is reclaimed.
-You have to call [SfTreeGrid.Dispose](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~Dispose.html) method to release the memory.
+This method is associated with relinquishes memory and clears all references associated with treegrid.
+When you call this method, it releases all references for treegrid.
+So, the memory occupied using treegrid is reclaimed.
+You should call the [SfTreeGrid.Dispose](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.TreeGrid.SfTreeGrid~Dispose.html) method to release the memory.